-Deposit refund scheme for plastic bottles now in place
+Deposit Refund Scheme for plastic bottles now in place

 Minister of Housing, Urban Renewal, Environment and Climate Change, Pearnel Charles Jr, says that the much-anticipated Deposit Refund Scheme for plastic bottles is now in place.

-Depositors will be paid a minimum of $1 for each polyethylene terephthalate or high-density polyethylene bottle delivered to Recycling Partners of Jamaica depots across the island.
+Depositors will be paid a minimum of $1 for each polyethylene terephthalate (PET) or high-density polyethylene (HDPE) bottle delivered to Recycling Partners of Jamaica depots across the island.

-Charles Jr. said that the objective of the Deposit Refund Scheme, which will be officially launched, is to further protect the environment, particularly the marine space, noting that “the largest issue that we have had in terms of marine pollution is our plastic bottles.”
+Charles said that the objective of the Deposit Refund Scheme, which will be officially launched, is to further protect the environment, particularly the marine space, noting that “the largest issue that we have had in terms of marine pollution is our plastic bottles”.

 He said that the Government is focused on developing an enabling framework through a raft of policies and legislative instruments that will drive the protection of the country’s marine ecosystem.